Archangel Azrael

 Azrael is usually approached as a transition and grief figure, present where mortality, mercy, and farewell meet.

-The source layer needs care.
+The source context needs care.
 The Qur'an refers to Malak al-Mawt, the angel of death, but does not name that figure Azrael.

 Later Islamic and Jewish folklore give the name fuller shape.
 Azrael is a grief-context figure, not a warning sign.

-Archangel Azrael is best understood through a specific tradition role: Angel of death, transition, grief support, and compassionate accompaniment in later tradition.
-Placing the figure inside the archangels choir context helps separate named-angel devotion from broader angel-class language.
+Archangel Azrael is best understood through Angel of death, transition, grief support, and compassionate accompaniment in later tradition.
+In Qur'anic title, Malak al-Mawt means angel of death, which gives this figure a narrower job than the broad archangels choir category.

 Dr. James WrightPh.D.
 Religious Studies, Oxford

-The source footprint is the main reason this page cannot be a generic archangel profile.
-Later Islamic and Jewish folklore around the angel of death, with Qur'anic Malak al-Mawt as an unnamed title gives the figure a different center of gravity than Michael, Gabriel, or Raphael.
+Later Islamic and Jewish folklore around the angel of death, with Qur'anic Malak al-Mawt as an unnamed title gives Azrael a different center of gravity from Michael, Gabriel, or Raphael because Malak al-Mawt means angel of death.

 LayerWhat it contributesHow to read it